szczyglis-dev/py-gpt/README.md

 - `Auto retrieve additional context from RAG`: Auto retrieve additional context from RAG at the beginning if the index is provided.

 - `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.

+- `Display full agent output in chat window`: If enabled, a real-time output from agent reasoning will be displayed with the response.

 **Agents (LlamaIndex / OpenAI)**